hjklqw/Jekyll-Marketing-Site-Sample/README.md

 A sample fully responsive site created in Jekyll (HTML5, CSS3, jQuery).
 Its look and content is based off of the [Help Scout marketing site](https://www.helpscout.net/help-desk-software/).

-As this is just a sample, all of the links on the homepage (aside from the ones in the header and footer) are fake.
+As this is just a sample, all of the links and buttons on the homepage (aside from the ones in the header and footer) are fake.
+Jekyll was learned, content was thought up, and the site was developed all within two days.

 ## Installation

-No installation is needed; the site can be viewed live at https://hjklqw.github.io/Jekyll-Marketing-Site-Sample/, or simply clone or download the repository and run `index.html`.
+No installation is needed; the site can be viewed live at https://hjklqw.github.io/Jekyll-Marketing-Site-Sample/, or simply clone or download the repository, change `baseurl` in `_config.yml` to `/`, and run `bundle exec jekyll serve`.

 ## Photo Credits